Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Take a Scenic Drive to Potato Lake

-Potato Lake is a serene lake with a thick backdrop of pines and aspen that is mirrored in the water.
+Potato Lake is a serene lake with a thick backdrop of pines and aspen mirrored in the water.

 At the end of the road, you’ll park at a small camping area and then walk about a quarter mile to reach the lake.